velozimen/Hsr-AutoSimUni/README.md

 In the last rows **hold** ctrl + e.

 To stop **hold** ctrl + q.
+### Setup
+Change the starting variables to the places where it corresponds to:
+Run the Script in util "findmouse.py" to find the positions **ctrl + c** to exit

 ## Reroll Helper
 At the start menu press ctrl + r.